LafColITS/moodle-local_course_template/README.md

 - `7866a.201730`
 - `XLSB7201610`

+### Event / Observers

+There is a custom event `local_course_template\event\template_copied`, which is triggered after template copying is complete.
+This also adds a system-level log entry which specifies the template course ID and the target course ID.

 ## Acknowledgements

 This plugin was inspired by the course enrollment/templating plugin in use at Wesleyan University.
 The restoration controller settings are derived from LSU's [Simplified Restore block](https://github.com/lsuits/simple_restore).